Hill of Beath

-Hill of Beath ((/ˌhIlˌəˈbiːθ/; Hill o Beath) is a hill and a village in Fife, Scotland, just outside Dunfermline and joined to Cowdenbeath.
+Hill of Beath (/ˌhIlˌəˈbiːθ/; Hill o Beath) is a village in Fife, Scotland, just outside Dunfermline and joined to Cowdenbeath.
+The village is named for the nearby hill of the same name.

+History

-On 16 June 1670 the Hill of Beath was the location of a celebrated meeting of the Covenanters at which preachers John Blackadder and John Dickson officiated.
-It was described as "a great gathering of persons who came from the east of Fife and as far West as Stirling".
+On 16 June 1670, the Hill of Beath was the location of a celebrated meeting of the Covenanters at which preachers John Blackadder and John Dickson officiated.
+It was described as "a great gathering of persons who came from the east of Fife and as far west as Stirling".
 At that conventicle, during the height of the struggle against episcopal rule, the Covenanters brought swords and pistols to defend themselves against attack.

 The village at this location was built and owned by the Fife Coal Company, which rented the cottages to the miners for the duration of their employment in the mine.
 In 1896 the village population was about 1,300.
 As an experiment, a public house was started in June 1896 using the Gothenburg system, with any profits to be used for public works.
 An initial report suggested it was helping to reduce drunkenness despite the ease of access to public houses in nearby Crossgates.

 In February 1901 an underground fire killed seven men.

 Accidents, often fatal, were frequent in the years that followed.

-Hill of Beath is the birthplace of Rangers F.C. legend Jim Baxter and Scotland captain Willie Cunningham and the home town of former Celtic F.C. captain Scott Brown.
-Football managers Dick Campbell and Ian Campbell were brought up in the village.
+Hill of Beath is the birthplace of Rangers F.C. legend Jim Baxter and Scotland captain Willie Cunningham; and the home town of former Celtic F.C. captain Scott Brown.
+Football managers Dick Campbell and his twin brother Ian were also brought up in the village.

+Amenities

 The village has a primary school and a community centre.